 To read a Wall Street Journal article on labyrinths, please click here.

-Thank you to those who were able to join us on Monday, July 25th for our summer dedication ceremony.
+Thank you to those who were able to join us for our dedication ceremony.
 For those of you who were unable to attend, please see below the touching words of Lilly Julien, COPE’s founder.

 Today we are dedicating benches and bricks at our beautiful labyrinth, in loving memory of our beloved children, siblings and loved ones—who remain a cherished part of our lives.

 It’s not easy being here today.
 Seeing our loved ones’ names etched in stone is a very harsh reality of their absence.
 It is our tragic losses that connect us.